 External marketing helps in achieving the company’s goal through brand awareness and sales.
 In comparison, internal marketing promotes the company’s values among the employees that help achieve success.

-It is one of the most effective ways to earn employees’ enthusiasm about the brand.
+It is one of the most effective ways to earn employees’ enthusiasm for the brand.
 Such employees are more motivated in increasing their productivity, plus they communicate with enthusiasm with the customers or clients and act as brand advocates.
 Internal marketing is one of the most important factors behind optimized employee engagement and retention.

 Via internal marketing, an organization enjoys a competitive advantage by offering a consistent flow of information and talking points to their employees (in the form of the most current available information) which they can use while interacting with the target audiences or prospects.